 Whereas the bear might appear cute with its thick coat and button eyes, however, up close, a bear might choose to attack to protect its young.
 However, despite many stories to the contrary, it's very rare for a bear to kill a human.

 4. Brown bears are the most widespread bear species

 Keen on knowing the most widely distributed bears?
 Your possible instant association of bears with the brown bear is not random or coincidental.
 The brown bear is the most prominent in various parts of the world.
 These bears live in North America and Eurasia.
 Russia, Canada, and the United States host the largest populations of brown bears.

 One of the interesting bear facts here is that there are several subspecies of brown bears.
 One of the prominent names, the North American brown bear, is also known as a grizzly bear.
 Although many of them are clear brown, many other bears range in color from yellow to black furs.

 Bears have varying life expectancy rates depending on the species.
 However, on average, bears will live up to 25 years in the wild, compared to captivity, with life spans reaching 50 years.

 Researchers conduct examinations of their teeth to determine the degree of wear on the incisors and whether their canines are worn to determine their age.
 They can also examine the absence or presence of dentine spots to aid in placing bears in age categories.
-The most accurate technique they employ is counting the rings in a cross-section of a tooth root with the aid of a microscope.
+Their most accurate technique is counting the rings in a tooth root cross-section with a microscope's aid.

 Although bears are not the fastest animals on the planet, their speed when running can be surprising despite how large they are.
 So, how fast can a bear run?
 It depends on the species and ranges between 25 to 35 miles per hour.